rust-lang/rust/text/0000-conservative-impl-trait.md

   declare `Send`/`Sync`-ability, and not extending this problem to abstract return types is desireable.
-In practice, most uses of this feature would have to add explicit bounds for OIBITS if they want to be maximally usable.
+In practice, most uses of this feature would have to add explicit bounds for OIBITS if they wanted to be maximally usable.
 - Low real change, since the situation already somewhat exists on structs with private fields:
   - In both cases, a change to the private implementation might change whether a OIBIT is implemented or not.